 Almonds contain a rich oil component.
 Their 50 percent of kernel dry mass comprises fat.
 That is why almond oil comes from the dried kernel of the seeds.
 It has 32 percent of monounsaturated oleic acid, which is an omega-9 fatty acid.
 Other oil components include 10 percent saturated fatty acid and 13 percent linoleic acid.
 Almond oil is also rich in vitamin E, containing a daily value of 261 percent per 100 ml.
 The oil offers 884 calories (100 grams as a reference mass), 70 grams of oleic acid, 8 grams of saturated fat, and 17 grams of linoleic acid.
-All these components of almond oil have immense benefits, which are mentioned below.
+These components of almond oil hold immense benefits, such as follows.

 Monounsaturated oleic acid:

 A number of studies have indicated that oleic acid lowers the Low-Density-Lipoprotein (LDL) cholesterol, also known as ‘the bad cholesterol.’
 Higher LDL levels increase the risk of heart diseases, whereas reducing these levels lowers this risk eventually.
 Monounsaturated oleic acid also reduces blood pressure, improves insulin sensitivity, and prevents obesity.
 It strengthens the immune system while helping resolve inflammation.
-It even protects against heart disease according to the famous ‘seven countries study.’
-This study found that people having diets rich in monounsaturated oleic acid had low rates of heart diseases.
+It even protects against heart disease according to the famous ‘seven countries study.
+According to this study, people having diets rich in monounsaturated oleic acid had low rates of heart diseases.

-It is known to burn fat and build muscle mass.
+It burns fat and build muscle mass.
 Linoleic acid boosts the immune system and fights inflammation.
-It is believed to help prevent cancer along with lowering the risk of diabetes.
+It might also help prevent cancer along with lowering the risk of diabetes.
 It also plays a role in strengthening bones and protecting them.

 Despite the popularly held bad opinion about saturated fat, that it increases the levels of ‘bad cholesterol’, it actually lowers these levels.
 One fact most people miss is that saturated fat also increases the levels of ‘good cholesterol.’
 Not only that, it also changes the bad cholesterol into a subtype that is not dangerous to human health at all.

-Vitamin E is known to offer longer cell life and provide extra protection to people who are living in a certain environmental or have a specific lifestyle that impacts the cell life.
+Vitamin E helps prolong cell life and provide extra protection to people who are living in a certain environmental or have a specific lifestyle that impacts the cell life.
 It actually tackles the free radicals that damage and ultimately degenerate the body cells.
 Thus, it provides a longer life to cells and prevents early aging.

 Vitamin E is also effective for treatment of a movement disorder ataxia.
 It helps support the cell function, skin health, and immune system.
 The vitamin also helps reduce the appearance of scars, moisturize the skin, and act as antioxidant.